openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 1. The End-User scans the QR code with her smartphone's camera app.
 1. Self-Issued OP is invoked on the smartphone (custom URL scheme or claimed URLs).
 1. The Self-Issued OP processes the Authorization Request.
-1. Upon completion of the Authorization Request, the Self-Issued OP directly sends a HTTP POST request with the Authorization Response to an endpoint exposed by the RP.
+1. Upon completion of the Authorization Request, the Self-Issued OP directly sends an HTTP POST request with the Authorization Response to an endpoint exposed by the RP.

 The request in Step 5 is not a form post request where the Self-Issued OP would respond to a user agent with a form, which automatically triggers a POST request to the RP.
 The Self-Issued OP sends this request directly to the RP's endpoint.